SUSE/network/manuals/CiscoACI_Integration_Deployment_with_SOC7.md

 ![SOC 7 Network Architecture](images/cisco_aci/cloud_network_overview.png "SOC 7 Network Overview")

-The network design can be changed before the starting the SOC Crowbar installation on the admin server.
+The network design can be changed before starting the SOC Crowbar installation on the admin server.

 More details regarding modifying the network configuration for the cloud can be found [here](https://www.suse.com/documentation/suse-openstack-cloud-7/book_cloud_deploy/data/sec_depl_adm_inst_crowbar_network.html)